IBM/cloud-enterprise-examples/iac/README.md

 This repository is part of the IBM Cloud Patterns for [Infrastructure as Code](https://ibm.github.io/cloud-enterprise-examples/iac/content-overview), it contain all the examples used in the patterns.

-Each directory has its own README with the description of the example.
+Each directory has its own README with the description of the example and how to use them.